Carol City murders: John Errol Ferguson

 Ferguson, the fourth oldest of eight children, had been known to psychiatrists since he was 10.
 His father died when he was 13 and his mother had managed to take care of the children on her own.
 Ferguson dropped out of school after repeating 9th grade three times.

-Ferguson had his first police encounter when he was 13 after being caught driving someone else's car without their consent.
-He would continue to get in trouble with the police throughout his youth.
+Ferguson had his first police encounter when he was 13, after being caught driving someone else's car without their consent.
+He continued to get in trouble with the police throughout his youth.
+Before the murders, Ferguson had three prior felony convictions: a 1965 conviction for assault with intent to commit rape, a 1971 conviction for robbery, and a 1976 conviction for violent resistance to a police officer.

 In 1969, Ferguson tried to kill a police officer after a traffic stop.
 He disarmed officer Edward Hartman, ordered him on his knees, and told him to beg for his life.
 Hartman complied, but also slipped a revolver out of his boot.
 Ferguson fired four shots at Hartman but missed all of them.
 Hartman then shot Ferguson four times.

 In 1975, a court-appointed psychiatrist diagnosed John Ferguson as "dangerous to himself and others ... homicidal ... a man who should not be released under any circumstances."
 Another psychiatrist said Ferguson's potential for recovery was minimal and that the probability of him returning to a life of crime was very high.
 He described Ferguson as "explosive ... a dangerous person who cannot cope with day to day living."
 Ferguson bragged to his friends that he had feigned insanity and misled the doctors.
 A woman who knew him later said, "He was into psychology.
 He told us he psyched them out.
 He'd say things like 'See that airplane flying in the room?'"

 After repeatedly escaping from a hospital, Ferguson, who had previously been acquitted of six robberies and two assaults on the grounds of insanity, was sent to the more secure Florida State Hospital.
 In June 1976, doctors said Ferguson's treatment was complete and that further hospitalization was not necessary.
 Ferguson was sent to Miami to face charges of resisting arrest after a hospital escape.
 Although a psychiatrist warned that he was "unpredictable and a danger to himself and others", a judge ruled Ferguson competent and later accepted a guilty plea.
 He was sentenced to 18 months in prison and two years of probation, and released 225 days later.

 Marvin Francois

 Francois, whose parents were not married, had an impoverished upbringing.
-His father was a deadbeat heroin addict who brought other addicts into the home to take heroin in front of his son and beat Francois when he would not fight with the other children.
+His father was a heroin addict who brought other addicts into the home to take heroin in front of his son and beat Francois when he would not fight with the other children.
 Francois's mother was a sex worker who did not do much for her son.
 She married, but Francois's stepfather abused him.
 Although Francois did not finish school, he did obtain his GED.